What is the role of Standards?

 According to the BSI website:

 ‘Standards are agreed ways of doing something, written down as a set of precise criteria so they can be used as rules, guidelines or definitions.
 However, standards aren’t the same as regulations and following a standard doesn’t guarantee that you’re within the relevant laws.
 In fact, standards rarely cite the law as legislation could change within the lifetime of the standard.
-In a case like this, compliance with the standard will often mean you’re compliant with the relevant legislation, although there are usually ways of being compliant with legislation without using a standard.
-A false claim of compliance is likely to put you on the wrong side of the law.’
+In a case like this, compliance with the standard will often mean you’re compliant with the relevant legislation, although there are usually ways of being compliant with legislation without using a standard.’

 It should be noted as per BS 0:2016, A standard for standards - Principles of standardization published by BSi, clause 9: